California senators demand Trump immigration officials stop using Medicaid data

 DHS officials did not respond to requests for comment.

-The AP reported that HHS’ Centers for Medicare and Medicaid Services transferred the data transfer last week to DHS officials.
+The AP reported that CMS transferred the data last week to DHS officials.
 Internal CMS records obtained by the AP showed the Medicaid agency fought the request, arguing that sharing the data would violate rules and federal law.
 Trump appointees overruled them, giving CMS a 54-minute deadline to share the information with DHS, according to emails obtained by AP.

 The transfer comes “as the Trump administration continues to target noncitizens,” the senators wrote in their letter to Health and Human Services Secretary Robert F. Kennedy Jr., DHS Secretary Kristi Noem and CMS Administrator Dr. Mehmet Oz.